Codecademy/docs/content/general/concepts/tech-stacks/tech-stacks.md

 ### LAMP Stack

-The LAMP stack is a popular open-source tech stack that is used to create web apps.
+The LAMP stack is a popular back-end tech stack that is used to create web apps.
 It is one of the oldest tech stacks and provides a collection of software for delivering high-performance web applications.
 This stack comprises the following technologies:

 - Linux: An open-source operating system based on the Linux kernel
 - Apache: A free and open-source cross-platform web server.